PhD in Philosophy of Religion (Coming Spring 2023)

 The applicant must also submit a writing sample not co-authored that is greater than 15 pages.
 The sample should be in the subject matter of philosophy and exemplify graduate level writing and research with footnotes.
 In addition, letters of recommendation from previous faculty and clergy are required

-Though the GRE and MAT exams are not required, after applying to the program, the student may be invited for an interview and subsequent written entrance exam prior to acceptance.
+Though the GRE and MAT exams are not required, after applying to the program, the student will be required to pass a written entrance exam prior to acceptance.
 The entrance exam will allow the student a limited preparation time and then test the student’s ability to respond to graduate level philosophy questions.

 The PhD in Philosophy of Religion program may allow, upon successful review of official transcripts, up to 6-units of previously earned doctoral credit to be transferred from another accredited institution.
 This credit will be evaluated by the Registrar and Academic Dean for suitability of transfer.
 Please send official academic transcripts to the VIU Registrar.